MarkGalloway/CMPUT404-assignment-websockets/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, Mark Galloway, Tamara Bain.

 freetests.py is LICENSE'D under a BSD-like license: